Piquant White Cheddar Pimento Cheese

 Instructions

-• In a large mixing bowl, place the white cheddar cheese in an even layer.
-Scatter the cream cheese, diced pimentos, mayonnaise and cayenne over the cheddar cheese.
-If using any add-ins, add them now.
+• In a large mixing bowl, place the white and yellow cheddars in an even layer.
+Scatter the cream cheese, diced pimentos, mayonnaise, and cayenne over the cheddar cheese.
+I do like to add a pinch of both salt and pepper but it's not required.
 Using the tines of a fork, mix the pimento cheese until it is smooth and spreadable, about 2 minutes.

 Notes

-Make a day ahead, and the flavor improves.
+• Make pimento cheese a day ahead, as the flavor will improve.

 Nutrition